SeanMcP/talks/the-next-generation-of-front-end-architecture/slides.md

 - Examples: Wordpress (PHP), Rails (Ruby), Django (Python), Express (Node.js)

 <!--
-- This next era was the begining of web-based "applications"
+- This next era was the beginning of web-based "applications"
 - Brought truly dynamic content to the web
 - Server-rendered sites used two main patterns...
 -->